Rechargeable Ultralight Headlamp

-I used the Headlamp 325 on nights in camp on a five-day, late-summer backpacking trip in the Wind River Range.
+I used the Headlamp 325 on nights in camp on a five-day, late-summer backpacking trip in the Wind River Range and on back-to-back backpacking trips in the first week of April on a section of the Arizona Trail along the Gila River and in Arizona’s Aravaipa Canyon.
 With a 700 mAh Li-ion battery that recharges via micro USB (charging cord included), the Headlamp 325’s max brightness of 325 lumens—a more than 50 percent increase over its respectably bright predecessor, the Headlamp 200—throws a solid white beam for about 250 feet/75 meters, certainly bright enough for hiking a trail in deep darkness or even route-finding off-trail.

 A full charge lasts three hours at max brightness and 40 hours at low power (five lumens, adequate for camp tasks), according to BioLite.
 That’s good enough for the typical backpacking trip: I finished that five-day hike in the Winds with charge remaining in the 325.
 The reserve power mode buys you one more hour.
 The flood LED doubles as the charge indicator: After turning the 325 off, the flood light will flash green twice to indicate more than 50 percent of the charge remaining, red twice for under 50 percent, and red four times to indicate it requires recharging.
 When plugged in, the flood light slowly blinks green while charging and goes off when fully charged.